 The Modern Slavery Act 2015 requires businesses of a certain size to publish a slavery and human trafficking statement each financial year and to highlight their efforts, and to address issues, if any, within their own business and supply chain.

-During 2017 we will review our supply chain to verify that our suppliers commit to observing best practice when it comes to anti-slavery and human trafficking and that they are in compliance with the Modern slavery Act 2015.
+We continue to review our supply chain to verify that our suppliers commit to observing best practice when it comes to anti-slavery and human trafficking and that they are in compliance with the Modern Slavery Act 2015.

 We encourage anyone including employees, contractors, suppliers and clients to report in good faith any issues or concerns about potential unethical conduct, human rights, legal or regulatory violations including improper or unethical business practices such as fraud and bribery.
 Price Forbes has a Whistleblowing Policy that protects those raising valid concerns.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.
 It is directly applicable to the 2019 financial year but it will also constitute Price Forbes Modern Slavery Act 2015 Statement for future years until such time as it is modified, renewed or removed from our website.